jenanejj/SQL-Project/README.md

 Through the SQL queries I was able to understand the following:

 1. The data is messy and unclear.
 It needs more cleaning.
 A lot of assumptions were needed to be made.
 2. I wanted to create SQL queries that generated information that would be valuable to buisnesses and help generate income.
+3. I wanted to find out which countries generated the most income, so companies can invest more in countries making more revenue - United States.
+4. I wanted to know which products were making the most revenue, so companies can order more in stock.

 ## Challenges
 1. uploading csv files to pGadmin (experienced technical issue)